 Clean and simple forms are better than long, messy forms with too much info.

-Use catchy titles and encouraging and welcoming language in the description.
+Use attention-grabbing headings and welcoming, encouraging language in the description.
 Make them feel excited to sign up!

 3. Regularly Promote Your Newsletter